pascalallen/pascalallen.com/notes.md

 php artisan migrate:rollback <!-- rollback a single migration -->
 php artisan migrate:reset <!-- rollback and then re-run all migrations -->

+## NOTES ON HOW TO PULL PROJECT FROM GITHUB
+-- from sites dir
+-- git clone //link here //name site
+-- ##from vagrant-lamp
+-- ansible-playbook ansible/playbooks/vagrant/sites/php.yml
+-- composer install from vagrant ssh  site.dev
+-- fill out env-template with db credentials

+Verb    Path    Controller Method/Action    Description GET    /posts               index      Show a list of all posts GET    /posts/create        create     Show a form for creating a post POST   /posts               store      Store the new post GET    /posts/{post}        show       Show a specific post GET    /posts/{post}/edit   edit       Show a form for editing a specific post PUT    /posts/{post}        update     Update a specific post DELETE /posts/{post}        destroy    Delete a specific post